izanna-ju/ha-infra-setup/README.md

 ```
 sudo nginx -s reload
 ```
-6. Confirm every one work as expected by entering localhost on your browser of choice.
+6. Confirm the configuration work as expected by entering localhost on your browser of choice.

 ![Static Web page](_docs/assets/static_web.png)